mmoerz/cert-manager-webhook-he/README.md

 Have a look at `main_test.go` in case you want to customize the test suite.

+### Modified github actions

+mmoerz: github actions have been revamped to utilize github standard actions as much as possible for the actions (reducing security risks to the repository)

+for information setting up your fork see [doc/README](doc/README-github.com)

 ### Notes for fluxCD compatibility
 I suppose the schema error on deploy results from a missing helm json validation schema see: [Validating Helm Charts](http://www.arthurkoziel.com/validate-helm-chart-values-with-json-schemas/)